Minard-NG/mlh--demo/README.md

 ### Installation Instructions

 1. Clone the repository:

    - git clone https://github.com/Minard-NG/socialikool.git

    - extract and cd into the folder, "socialikool"

 2. Build and run the application using Docker Compose:

    - docker-compose up --build

 3. Running using node, first install the dependencies using: npm install

+   - Add a /uploads folder in the root directory

    - Start the development server: npm start